oricis/EMBER/README.md

 ## Participate!
 EMBER is still in **early stage** development.
 If you want to help, feel free to contact me.
-My personal goal is to try making a defacto portable To-Do software.
+My personal goal is to try making the *de facto* free, open-source and portable To-Do List software.

 ### You can
 - Give advices